-Furthermore, we have been dependent on a limited number of products to generate a substantial portion of our revenue.
-In 2020, 2021 and 2022, we had five, six and six major products, respectively, that generated a substantial portion of our revenues.
-For example, AT128, a popular LiDAR product launched in July 2021 and started shipping in July 2022, accounted for 26.3% of our revenue in 2022, and Pandar128 accounted for 30.0% and 24.9% of our revenue in 2021 and 2022, respectively.
+Furthermore, we have been dependent on a limited number of products to generate a substantial portion of our revenues.
+In 2021, 2022 and 2023, we had six, six and six major product families, respectively, that generated a substantial portion of our revenues.
+For example, AT128, a popular LiDAR product launched in July 2021 and started shipping in July 2022, accounted for 26.3% and 37.8% of our revenues in 2022 and 2023, respectively, and Pandar128 accounted for 24.9% and 22.5% of our revenues in 2022 and 2023, respectively, and Pandar128 accounted for 24.9% and 22.5% of our revenues in 2022 and 2023, respectively.
 The markets for LiDAR products and customers' needs and preferences are rapidly evolving.
 We, as well as many of our competitors, are constantly upgrading LiDAR products and rolling out new products with higher performance and better quality.
 To the extent any of our major products loses its appeal to customers and in turn its market share, whether due to competition from our competitors' products or our own alternative products or overall lower demand for LiDAR products, among other things, our business and results of operations could be materially and adversely affected.